-In fact, so many far-fetched claims have been made for supplements in recent years - particularly the ones that help you build muscle and lose body fat - that people have come to believe that all supplements are just expensive forms of snake oil.
+In fact, so many far-fetched claims have been made for supplements in recent years—particularly the ones that help you build muscle and lose body fat—that many people have come to believe that all supplements are just expensive forms of snake oil.
 Others echo medical professionals who implore people to get their nutrients only from real food.

 It isn't a bad idea to look to food first for your nutrients.
 The problem is, few people eat a large enough variety of foods to meet all nutritional requirements.
 Dieters limit or eliminate foods that contain vital nutrients.

 Enter dietary supplements.
 Although food should always come first, supplements offer an effective alternative for getting nutrients that either aren't available in sufficient quantity in food or are in foods that you may not be eating.

 Keep in mind, what's best for one bodybuilder may be entirely unsuitable for another.
 A trainee who finds it difficult to eat enough food to gain lean body mass could use a quality weight-gain powder but probably not a meal replacement or a basic protein powder.

 Creatine is perhaps the most efficient supplement if you're doing a high-intensity activity, but if your primary exercise consists of aerobics and you're aiming for an increase in work capacity, creatine would be a complete waste of money.

 Few supplements have the solid scientific foundation that creatine has.
 Studies show that it's effective for 80 percent of those who use it.
 Since creatine is found naturally in meat, the more meat you eat, the less likely you'll need creatine supplementation.
 Vegetarians or those who rarely eat meat, however, can get huge boosts from most creatine supplements.